Managing the Cost of a Chronic Condition: FAQ

 Is there a limit on how much my health plan will pay toward caring for my chronic illness?

 No. Whether you bought insurance on your own or you got it through your job, insurance companies can no longer set yearly or lifetime limits on how much they will pay toward covered essential benefits.

 Will my insurance help pay for my chronic disease self-management program?

 Self-management programs are covered by plans sold on the Marketplace, in the individual market, and through small employers.
-They are part of the essential benefits from the Affordable Care Act.
+They are part of the essential health benefits the Affordable Care Act requires health plans to cover.
 Many health plans from large companies also help pay for these programs.

 You may have a self-management program near you.
 To find one, see the National Council on Aging site and search for "chronic illness self map."